Location - Paluma Range National Park, North Queensland, Australia

 Grade - 5 (AWTGS), medium to hard

 The terrain is tough and the bush bashing hard.
-There is lots of lantana amongst all the vines, through native ginger, long guinea grass, fallen trees/branches, down a small gully and over a dry creek.
-This is probably why not many people venture here.
+There is lots of lantana, vines, native ginger, long guinea grass, fallen trees/branches.
+The trail traverses several small gullies and over a usually dry creek.
+Not many people venture here.

 This can be done as a throughwalk or by walking to the gorge and returning via the same route - which is commonly done.
 To do the throughwalk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.